shabin5785/react-notes/Notes_1.md

 - https is mandatory for PWA

 - it needs an app manifest.
-THis helps with making the PWA similar to native apps, such as add to home screen option.
+THis helps with making the PWA similar to native apps, such as add to home screen option, icons etc.